StartNewsTipsEaster 2025: with 70% of consumers anticipating purchases, planning will be the key differentiator...

-Easter 2025: with 70% of consumers anticipating purchases, planning will be the differentiator of brands
+Easter 2025: with 70% of consumers anticipating purchases, planning will be the brands' differentiator

-In the logistical aspect, supermarkets and hypermarkets continue to lead, being the preference of 59% of respondents, enquanto lojas especializadas (33%) e atacadistas/atacarejo (23%) dividem o restante das preferências.
-This means that, although digitization is inevitable and essential, the physical and in-person experience remains a crucial point, especially on commemorative dates like Easter.
-Thus, omnichannel strategies should be carefully designed to integrate the best of both worlds
+In terms of logistics, supermarkets and hypermarkets continue to lead, being the preference of 59% of respondents, while specialized stores (33%) and wholesalers/discount stores (23%) share the remaining preferences.
+This means that although digitalization is inevitable and essential, the physical and in-person experience remains a crucial point, especially on holidays like Easter.
+Thus, omnichannel strategies should be carefully designed to integrate the best of both worlds.

 Impact of the anticipation of purchases

-This consistent evolution brings a clear message to brands: communication and commercial strategies need to start earlier than ever.
-Consumers are no longer waiting for last-minute deals; to the contrary, are planning financially and emotionally in advance.
-This behavior may be the result of a more cautious consumer, that searches for prices, options and quality in advance, valuing a secure purchase more than an impulsive one.
+This consistent evolution sends a clear message to brands: communication and commercial strategies need to start earlier than ever.
+Consumers are no longer waiting for last-minute offers; instead, they are planning financially and emotionally in advance.
+This behavior may be the result of a more cautious consumer who researches prices, options, and quality in advance, valuing a secure purchase more than an impulsive one.

-For the brands, the benefit of this anticipation is clear: longer campaigns allow for more effective branding actions, a more consistent relationship with the consumer and, consequently, best results in conversion and retention, as we saw in the successful example of Mondeléz
+For brands, the benefit of this advance is clear: longer campaigns allow for more effective branding actions, a more consistent relationship with the consumer, and consequently, better results in conversion and retention, as demonstrated by the successful example of Mondelez.

-The case of Mondeléz is a good example of what happens when a brand understands this dynamic.
-By anticipating your Easter campaign in 2024 and using behavioral data to segment actions, 53% of the sales were anticipated.
-Furthermore, the campaign brought new consumers to the brand50% were new buyers in e-commerce), what proves the potential for anticipation not only to increase immediate sales, but to expand the customer base in the long term.
-The fact that66% of transactions include additional products (tablets)indicates that the consumer, when reached earlier, is open to buying more and trying different products, since properly stimulated
+Mondelēz's case is a good example of what happens when a brand understands this dynamic.
+By bringing forward your Easter campaign in 2024 and using behavioral data to segment actions, 53% of sales were advanced.
+Furthermore, the campaign brought new consumers to the brand.50% were new buyers in e-commerce), which proves the potential for anticipation not only to increase immediate sales but also to expand the customer base in the long term.
+The fact that66% of transactions include additional products (tablets)indicates that the consumer, when reached earlier, is open to buying more and trying different products, as long as they are properly stimulated.

 Competitive differential

-In this context, we can confidently say that anticipation will be a competitive advantage for Easter 2025.
-The brands that understand that almost70% of consumers are willing to make their purchases in advancewill be able to create more effective strategies, from segmentation to inventory management and advertising campaigns
+In this context, we can confidently state that early preparation will be a competitive advantage for Easter 2025.
+The brands that understand that almost70% of consumers are willing to make their purchases in advancethey will be able to create more effective strategies, from segmentation to inventory management and advertising campaigns.

-The great lesson is that consumers are more planned, more attentive and, above all, more demanding.
-Therefore, the ability of brands to anticipate demands, personalizing offers and ensuring a smooth experience will be crucial to make the most of this window of opportunities
+The great lesson is that consumers are more planned, more attentive, and, above all, more demanding.
+Therefore, the brands' ability to anticipate demands, personalize offers, and ensure a seamless experience will be crucial to making the most of this window of opportunity.

-Easter 2025 will not just be about selling more chocolates, but about those who can establish genuine connections with the consumer, anticipating your expectations and ensuring a complete and memorable experience
+Easter 2025 will not be just about selling more chocolates, but about who can establish genuine connections with the consumer, anticipating their expectations and ensuring a complete and memorable experience.

 Caroline Mayer